 Why Eating Bread Isn't Good For You

-In recent years, warnings about regular bread consumption have increased.
+In recent years, warnings about eating bread regularly have increased.
 Although eating bread has been part of the human diet since ancient times, today there are many reasons to avoid it.

 Bread and its low nutritional quality

 Bread, especially the industrial white kind, is not a nutritious food.
-During the refining process it undergoes, it loses many of its properties, since the wheat germ and the bran are removed.
+The refining process removes the wheat germ and bran, which means bread loses many of its nutritional properties.

 While it is not right to eliminate all carbohydrates from food, sources of flour such as bread are probably the worst option.